awsdocs/amazon-personalize-developer-guide/doc_source/VIDEO-ON-DEMAND-users-dataset.md

 # Users dataset requirements \(VIDEO\_ON\_DEMAND domain\)<a name="VIDEO-ON-DEMAND-users-dataset"></a>

  A *Users dataset* stores metadata about your users\.
 This might include information such as age, gender, and loyalty membership for each item\.
+For information on the types of user data you can import into Amazon Personalize, see [User data](users-datasets.md)\.

-A Users dataset is optional but we recommend creating one to get the most relevant recommendations for the VIDEO\_ON\_DEMAND domain\.
+ A Users dataset is optional for all VIDEO\_ON\_DEMAND use cases\.
+If you have user data, we recommend creating one to get the most relevant recommendations\.
 If you create a Users dataset, your schema must include the following fields\.
 + USER\_ID
 + 1 metadata field \(categorical `string` or numerical\)